12 Nov Appropriation in Ayurveda

 The endeavors of a man who has studied the entire Ayurveda śāstra but fails to make a clear exposition of the same, are vain like the efforts of an ass that carries a load of sandalwood (without ever being able to enjoy its scent).
 A foolish person who has gone through a large number of books without gaining any real insight into the knowledge propounded therein is like an ass laden with logs of sandal-wood, that labors under the weight it carries without being able to appreciate its virtue.
 Suśruta Saṃhitā:Sūtrasthāna:IV:2-3.

 It is not uncommon in the modern world to find people writing books on Ayurveda after very little training in the subject, much less significant clinical practice.
 As a counterpoint and example of devotion to ācaraṇa, we could look to Sun Si Miao (581-682 CE), famous physician, alchemist and author of two seminal 30-volume works on the practice Chinese medicine.
 He lived until age 101.
-Modern day 88th generation Daoist priest Jeffery Yuen has taught that Sun Si Miao began practicing medicine as a teenager and wrote his first book at 71 years old, after 60 years of practice.
+Modern day 88th generation Daoist priest Jeffery Yuen has taught that Sun Si Miao began practicing medicine as a teenager and wrote his first book at 71 years old, after about 60 years of practice.
 At 90 years old he wrote a supplemental set of volumes to the first.

 Related to ācaraṇa, Suśruta writes: